drdaemos/xc5-docs/en/design_changes/creating_popup_widget.md

 ## Creating popup button

 X-Cart has `\XLite\View\Button\APopupButton` class, which defines popup button.
-In order to use it, you should extend it with your custom button class (this thing is thoroughly explained in {% link "Working with viewer classes" ref_qIifNQNq %}).
+In order to use it, you should extend it with your custom button class (this thing is thoroughly explained in {% link "Working with viewer classes" ref_6dMJsZ63 %}).
 To do this, we are creating a file `<X-Cart>/classes/XLite/Module/Tony/PopupDemo/View/Button/DemoPopupButton.php` with the following content:

-{% highlight php %}{% raw %}
+{% raw %}```php
 <?php
 namespace XLite\Module\Tony\PopupDemo\View\Button;
 /**